Leningrad Cowboys Go America

-Leningrad Cowboys Go America is a 1989 road movie by Finnish film director Aki Kaurismäki about the adventures of the Leningrad Cowboys, an eccentric band that travels to the United States to become successful, and combines their brand of polka music with various American styles as they make their way to Mexico.
+Leningrad Cowboys Go America is a 1989 road movie by Finnish film director Aki Kaurismäki about the adventures of the Leningrad Cowboys, an eccentric band that travels to the USA to become successful and combines their brand of polka music with various American styles as they make their way to Mexico.

 Plot

 The Leningrad Cowboys, a band with foot-long quiff hairstyles and long Winklepicker shoes to match, live in the tundra.
 Their manager Vladimir tries to promote them, but nobody seems to like their music, except for the mute village idiot, Igor.
 They are encouraged to move to America, for people will "buy anything" there.
 They depart for New York, bringing with them a band member who had frozen the previous night while practicing outside.
 Igor, who was not invited to come with them, stows away in the plane's baggage hold.

 They arrive at the CBGB bar in Manhattan.
 An agent first suggests they should play at Madison Square Garden or Yankee Stadium, but after hearing their music, offers them a gig at a wedding in Mexico instead.
 He also recommends that they change their musical style to rock and roll.
 They buy a used 1975 Cadillac Fleetwood 75 Limousine, strap the coffin carrying their frozen band member onto the roof and set off to earn their way through the Deep South, adapting their musical style to suit local tastes at each new location.
 All the while they are being driven on and exploited by Vladimir, who hoards the money, takes most of the food for himself and hides beer in the ice-filled coffin.
 Meanwhile, Igor follows the band by his own means of transportation.
 When he finally catches up with them, the band members have revolted against Vladimir and tied him up, but Igor frees him and becomes the band's road manager.

 During the trip, the band spends time in jail, has their car engine stolen, causes a nightclub to close after playing an unsuccessful show, and reunites with a long-lost cousin whose singing earns them positive reception from the audience.
 They eventually make it to Mexico and perform their wedding gig, where Igor revives the thawing bass guitarist with a shot of tequila and joins the group on stage.
 Vladimir watches them play then wanders off, but the band finally finds success in Mexico, making the top ten.